Give Now »

 On July 23, 2012, Earth almost saw a second Carrington event.
 CMEs that just barely missed Earth carried a tremendous amount of magnetic energy, and luckily, STEREO-A (Solar Terrestrial Relations Observatory) - was right in its path to collect the data.

-These severe solar storms all have something in common – large X-class solar flares triggering consecutive CMEs that show up very quickly.
+These severe solar storms all have something in common – large X-class solar flares triggering consecutive CMEs that show up to Earth very quickly.

-But this is not to say that all geomagnetic storms are created equal – take the auroral displays of May 2024.
+But this is not to say that all geomagnetic storms are created equal – take the solar storms of May 2024.
 This G5 geomagnetic storm did affect radio signals and caused minor grid interference, but for the most part, the storm did not cause any significant damage, despite having peak dst of -412nT

-Solar cycle progression has been in a downtrend in the past 60 years, and yet, severe storms are still possible.
-It just goes to show that all it takes is the right solar conditions to produce a Carrington-level event.
+Despite these recent storm impacts, solar cycle progression has actually been on a downtrend in the past few decades.
+It just goes to show that all it could take is just the right solar conditions to produce a Carrington-level event.
 Fortunately, today’s satellites can detect and warn us of severe solar storms in advance, but when that day comes, how will we respond?

 If you enjoyed this blog, check out more topics covered by our podcast